 What Determines a Laundromat’s Price?

-What determines a laundromat’s price?
-The price of a laundromat is determined by a 3.5-4.5 multiple of the net operating income.
-Its location, condition, and systems in place determine if that multiple will be higher or lower.
 A laundromat that is located on a busy street, has new equipment, and has automated systems will command a higher price than one that has poor visibility from the street and has aging equipment.
 There are pros and cons to buying each type of laundromat.

 What Kind of Laundromat Should I Buy?